 Accessory Navicular Syndrome

 The accessory navicular (os navicularum or os tibiale externum) is an extra bone or piece of cartilage located on the inner side of the foot just above the arch.
-It is incorporated within the posterior tibial tendon, which attaches in this area.
+It is incorporated within the posterior tibial tendon, which attaches in this area and can lead to Accessory Navicular Syndrome.

 An accessory navicular is congenital (present at birth).
 It is not part of normal bone structure and therefore is not present in most people.